-I retrieved the rifle from the house, and after some consideration of its sentimental value to Uncle Waldo, being his father’s rifle and all, the officers decided to let him keep it.
-But this they did only after removing the ammunition and bolt from the rifle making it inoperable.
-They then walked to their patrol car shaking their heads and drove from our once more peaceful neighborhood.
+I retrieved the rifle from the house.
+After some consideration of its sentimental value to Uncle Waldo, being his father’s rifle and all, the officers decided to let him keep it.
+But this they did only after removing the ammunition and bolt from the rifle, making it inoperable.
+They then walked to their patrol car shaking their heads, and drove from our once more peaceful neighborhood.

 Mrs. Alden was not so understanding and, still brushing wild rice from her red hair, tendered her resignation and left for her own home.
 “You mad little monsters!” she proclaimed as she marched out the front door.
 “That was the most beautiful turkey I ever cooked!”

 Surviving a catastrophe and still not having had a thing to eat, all of us were starving and decided to sit down at the table and have the ham my grandmother had contributed.
-It along with the sweet potatoes had somehow survived the blast which–especially around Uncle Waldo–would hereafter be referred to as the “air strike”.
+It, along with the sweet potatoes, had somehow survived the blast.
+The blast, which–especially in the company of Uncle Waldo–would hereafter be referred to as the “air strike.”

-My grandfather once again began the prayer thanking God for our health and safety, our great country and our freedom.
+Once more, my grandfather began the prayer thanking God for our health and safety, our great country, and our freedom.
 This time he was permitted to finish.
-Under my breath, I whispered, “and thank you dear lord for not letting them take Uncle Waldo to the funny farm and putting him on a thorazine drip.”
+Under my breath, I whispered, “and thank you, dear lord, for not letting them take Uncle Waldo to the funny farm and putting him on a Thorazine drip.”

-Days passed and no mention of the incident involving Uncle Waldo and his M1917 Enfield rifle in front of our home made it in the Finn’s Landing Tribune.
-In fact, thereafter, when Mr. Lutz stepped out on his porch to fetch the morning paper, if Uncle Waldo happened to be on our own–eyes patrolling the horizon for the next wave of Japanese Zeros–Mr. Lutz never failed to come to attention and snap a salute in his direction.
+Days passed, and no mention of the incident involving Uncle Waldo and his M1917 Enfield rifle in front of our home made it into the Finn’s Landing Tribune.
+In fact, thereafter, when Mr. Lutz stepped out on his porch to fetch the morning paper if Uncle Waldo happened to be on our own–his eyes patrolling the horizon for the next wave of Japanese Zeros–Mr. Lutz never failed to come to attention and snap a salute in his direction.
 And these were all things for which to be uniquely thankful regarding that Thanksgiving Day in 1968.